clean-code-craft-tcq-1/test-for-analytics-Sowndarya-code/README.md

 Add to these tests:

 1. Write minimum and maximum to the PDF from a csv containing positive and negative readings
-1. Write "Invalid input" to the PDF when the csv doesn't contain expected data
+2. Write "Invalid input" to the PDF when the csv doesn't contain expected data
-1. _enter a test
+3. Write trends like current readings
-1. _enter a test
+4. _enter a test

 (add more)